daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 **--test**: Does not save files in batch; randomly selects one image to show original/low-pass/various noises for easier parameter tuning.

+After you are satisfied with your tests, run `python utils/add_noise.py --src-root ""your data path --data-root D:/Tencent_facial/data --modes gaussian salt_pepper poisson` to add noise.

 ### Create separate CSV files for different noise modes
 Run `python utils/update_noise_csv.py --src-csv data/landmarks_dataset.csv  --data-root ../data --modes gaussian salt_pepper poisson` to overwrite the file paths in the CSV file and point them to specific noisy image paths.
-Remember to check paths in the file, and change them into your own local path, e.g., the data path may in /project/data/ or something.
+Remember to check paths in the file, and change them into your own local path, e.g., the data path may be in /project/data/ or something.

 ### Evaluate Baseline Models' Performance under different Noisy Conditions
 Test on baseline if trained with LoRA: `python eval_noise.py --meta-path data/landmarks_dataset.csv --checkpoint checkpoints/vit/best_model.pth --backbone vit --batch-size 64 --use-lora --lora-adapter checkpoints/vit/lora`.